joemoose/dungeoneers.d20/docs/play.md

 Your character is a determined, resourceful adventurer capable of doing almost anything.
 So, when the outcome of an action is uncertain or risky, and the GM calls for an attribute save, how do we decide which attribute modifier to apply to your die roll?

-Your description of your character’s action determines the applicable attribute.
+Your description of what your character does determines the applicable attribute.

 Consider a heavy, locked castle door—how do you pass through it?
 If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR save.
 If you use a lock pick to unlock the door, that’s a DEX save.
 If you want to bribe a guard to open it, that’s a WIL save.